Replacing Leaky Chimney Chase Covers

-Curt Breiwa is seen here installing the venting for a gas insert.
+Curt Breiwa is seen here installing the venting for a gas fireplace.
 This is a framed wood chase with a galvanized chase top.
 This chase top was in fairly good shape so he did not need to replace it.
 The large round band is a storm collar that sheds the water from the pipe and directs it to the chase top.
 Note the wrapped or folded edge to the chase top, this allows for water to drain off the chase top and onto the roof.

-Solve the problem once and for all with a stainless steel or copper chimney chase cover.
+Solve the problem once and for all with a stainless steel chimney chase cover.
 Tiny holes or cracks in a chase cover will let water seep into the structure and cause expensive water damage.
 Stainless steel is more durable and stronger and will look better for a longer period of time than other materials.
 It is also recommended that the chase cover be designed with a cross break which creates a "dome" effect.
 This will prevent the snow, ice and water from pooling on top of the chase cover.
 Chimney chase covers can be made to fit perfectly on any shape or size chimney.
 And with single or multiple vents, these chase covers can last a lifetime when your chimney is maintained properly.

 To inquire about installing a chase cover on your chimney or to check the condition of an existing one, contact our Certified Chimney Sweeps & Chimney Professionals at Dubuque Fireplace & Patio today.
 We fix chimneys commercially as well!